holoviz/holoviews/doc/developer_guide/index.md

     style="width: 45%; display: inline-block"
   />
 </p>

 To confirm you are using this dev environment, check the bottom right corner:

 ![003](https://github.com/user-attachments/assets/0ee7b97a-3551-4bde-84ff-6a4028a723cd)

 ### Jupyter Lab

-You can launch Jupyter lab from this environment with `pixi run lab`.
+You can launch Jupyter lab with the `default` environment with `pixi run lab`.

 ## Linting